Authman2/Mosaic/README.md

 🌐 **State Manager**: Comes with a built-in global state manager called *Portfolio*.

-👌 **Small Library Size**: Mosaic is very small, with the minified JavaScript file being 18.8KB.
+👌 **Small Library Size**: The minified Mosaic library comes in at a size of 20.2KB.

 🔖 **Tagged Template Literals**: Views are written using tagged template literals, which means there is no need for a compiler:
 ```javascript